patternhelloworld/docker-blue-green-runner/README.md

   if [[ ${cached_new_state} != "${new_state}" ]]; then
     (echo "[ERROR] Just checked all states shortly after the Docker Images had been done built.
 The state the App was supposed to be deployed as has been changed.
 (Original : ${cached_new_state}, New : ${new_state}).
 For the safety, we exit..." && exit 1) fi

-  # Run 'docker-compose up' for 'App', 'Consul (Service Mesh)' and 'Nginx' and
-  # Check if the App is properly working from the inside of the App's container using 'wait-for-it.sh ( https://github.com/vishnubob/wait-for-it )' and conducting a health check with settings defined on .env.
   ```
 - Integrity Check is conducted at this point.
   - **Internal Integrity Check** ( in the function 'load_all_containers')